Internet-of-People/mips/MIPs/new-mip_purpose_and_guidelines.md

 ## MIP Formats and Templates

-MIPs should be written in [markdown] format.
+MIPs should be written in [markdown] format and should pass [markdownlint] settings defined in this repository.
-Image files should be included in a subdirectory of the `assets` folder for that MIP as follow: `assets/mip-X` (for mip **X**).
-When linking to an image in the MIP, use relative links such as `../assets/mip-X/image.png`.

 ## MIP Header Preamble